The Profession of Violence

 The Profession of Violence: The Rise and Fall of the Kray Twins is a 1972 biography of the Kray twins by John Pearson.
 It details the life of the twins from their births, childhood, criminal careers, and eventual arrest.
 It was nominated for the 1974 Edgar Allan Poe Award for Best Fact Crime.
 It was followed by The Cult of Violence: The Untold Story of the Krays in 2001 and Notorious: The Immortal Legend of the Kray Twins in 2010.

-The book was adapted into the 2015 film Legend.
+The book was adapted into the film Legend in 2015.

 Conception

 John Pearson says in the fifth edition book's introduction that Frank Taylor, Editor-in-Chief at McGraw Hill which published The Life of Ian Fleming, had contacted him while Pearson was in Italy in 1967 to write the biography of the Kray twins at their behest.

-He then flew to London and was taken to an Elizabethan mansion where he met the Twins over dinner.
+He then flew to London and was taken to an Elizabethan mansion where he met the Krays over dinner.
 Pearson recalls asking Reggie about the bandage around his thumb to which Reggie said it was because of a gardening accident; the real cause was Reggie's murder of Jack McVitie a few weeks earlier.

-Pearson then says he had multiple sessions with the Twins the following months, asking them about their lives.
-The Twins had bought him a flat in Bethnal Green where they grew up.
+Pearson then says he had multiple sessions with the twins the following months, asking them about their lives.
+The two had bought him a flat in Bethnal Green where they grew up.

-The last time he saw the Twins prior to their arrest was at their mother's flat in April 1968.
-He describes the meeting as uncomfortable as by that point the Twins had grown suspicious of others and Pearson who the Twins thought was working for the MI5.
-The Twins were sitting in their armchairs, playing with their boa constrictor they named "Nipper Read."
+The last time Pearson saw the Krays prior to their arrest was at their mother's flat in April 1968.
+He describes the meeting as uncomfortable as by that point the twins had grown suspicious of others and Pearson who they thought was working for the MI5.
+The twins were sitting in their armchairs, playing with their boa constrictor they named "Nipper Read."
 They would be arrested a few weeks later by the snake's namesake.

-He then notes that only after their arrests did people start talking candidly about them.
-This was when he learned of the Twins's connection to Lord Boothby.
+Pearson then notes that only after their arrests did people start talking candidly about them.
+This was when he learned of the Krays' connection to Lord Boothby.
 It was not until Boothby's death in 1986 that Pearson could safely publish what he knew.